edhenry/edhenry.github.io/_posts/2016-12-21-Netflow-flow2vec.md

 ## Cluster visualization

-Raw flow vectors $V_{f}$, created by word2vec, are embedded in dimensionality equivalent to the input layer of the shallow neural network that is used within the model.
+Raw flow vectors $$V_{f}$$, created by word2vec, are embedded in dimensionality equivalent to the input layer of the shallow neural network that is used within the model.
 In our example we're using

 ### t-SNE Visualization